Girv98/asca-rust/doc/doc.md

 ```

-## Defining Sound Changes
+## Defining Basic Sound Changes

 ### The Basics
 ASCA tries to stick to commonly used [notation](https://en.wikipedia.org/wiki/Phonological_rule) wherever possible.
-Though, it may differ from other appliers.
+Though, it may differ from other sound change appliers.
 In general, a rule is made of 4 parts:
 ```
 input     -> the content to be transformed